Can an Employee Sue an Employer?

 For More Information, Contact Gordon & Gordon Today!

-At Gordon & Gordon Law Firm, we’ve been helping residents of Northwest Louisiana in a broad range of legal matters for over 30 years.
+At Gordon & Gordon Law Firm, we’re a Shreveport personal injury law firm first and foremost, but we’ve also been helping residents of Northwest Louisiana in a broad range of legal matters for over 30 years.
 Our legal experience will provide you with the tools you need to get the resolution you deserve.
 And remember, we don’t charge unless you get a settlement!
-Call us today at 318-716-HELP or complete an online intake form via our website to begin your journey towards compensation.
+Call us today at 318-716-HELP or complete an online intake form via our website to begin your journey toward compensation.